 - Archilestes californicus (California Spreadwing).
-Locally common in E lowlands (700-1900'), also down Columbia River to Wahkiakum County; one record from Thurston County.
-Slow streams, in open country but bordered by willows, and some ponds and lakes associated with these streams.
-17 Jul-3 Nov.
+Locally common in E lowlands (700-1900'), also down Columbia River to Wahkiakum County.
+Populations in Magnuson Park, Seatle, King County, and Lacey, Thurston County, probably from eggs in planted willows.
+Slow streams, ponds and lakes in open country but bordered by willows.
+30 Jun-3 Nov.

 - Lestes disjunctus (Northern Spreadwing).
 Common throughout lowlands and to 5800' in mountains.
 Ponds and lakes.
 23 Jun-21 Oct.